Call-Up & Trial Players in the GKSSA

 made the transfer four (4) weeks before the final regular season game.

 - A call-up player must have his completed player card or Ontario Soccer player book with him at

 - A card received by a call-up player is treated as any other card and contributes to that

 player’s seasonal total (regardless of division).

-- A team may use a maximum of three call-up players per game.
+- A team may use a maximum of five call-up players per game.